jaimedelacruz/stic/README.md

 # STiC: the Stockholm inversion code
-Developed by J. de la Cruz Rodriguez with contributions from J. Leenaarts, S. Danilovic & H. Uitenbroek.
+Developed by J. de la Cruz Rodriguez, J. Leenaarts, S. Danilovic & H. Uitenbroek.

 STiC is a MPI-parallel non-LTE inversion code for observed full-Stokes observations.
 It allows inverting lines from multiple active atoms, including partial redistribution effects of scattered photons.

 ## Support
 The code is distributed "as it is".